How does the Great Yarmouth BID work?

 As required by the BID regulations Great Yarmouth Borough Council (GYBC) has been responsible for the collection of the gyBID levy from business ratepayers in the BID area.
 The Great Yarmouth Town Centre Partnership (TCP) receives the BID Levy from GYBC to deliver the agreed BID initiatives.
 Additional revenue is accrued from voluntary subscriptions from those businesses exempt from the BID ballot catchment criteria, but wish to be a part of the BID are used to support town centre management, operational costs and additional projects and events.

-The successes and achievements of the Town Centre Partnership's initiatives have been reported bi-annually in both the gyBID interim and annual reports.
-With the recent successful ballot, the Annual Report 2020 looks back over the last four years, this along with other relevant information can be found on the 'Documents' page, along with a copy of the original business plan and the BID renewal Business Plan covering 2021-2026.
+The successes and achievements of the Town Centre Partnership’s initiatives have been reported bi-annually in both the gyBID interim and annual reports.
+The most recent publication is the 2022 Annual Report that can be found on the ‘Documents’ page, along with a copy of the original business plan and the BID renewal Business Plan covering 2021-2026.